-During the period ended 31 August 2022, travel and subsistence expenses totalling £161 were reimbursed or paid directly to one trustee (2021: none).
+During the period ended 31 August 2023, travel and subsistence expenses totalling £121 were reimbursed or paid directly to one Trustee (2022: £161 to one Trustee).

-10 Trustees and officers insurance
+10 Trustees' and officers' insurance

 The Academy Trust has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
 This scheme protects trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides cover up to £10m.
 It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme.